acfatah/acfatah/README.md

-# Hi, I'm Achmad F. Ibrahim 👋
+# Hi, I'm Achmad Fatah 👋

 > Vue.js Specialist | Front-End Craftsman | TypeScript Enthusiast | Full-stack Capable

-I'm an experienced mid-level Vue.js front-end developer with a full-stack experience, skilled in building scalable, maintainable web applications using Vue 3 and modern ES6 JavaScript.
-I am focused on creating seamless user experiences and high-quality UI components.
+I'm an experienced mid-level Vue.js front-end developer with a full-stack experience, specialized in building scalable, maintainable web application components using Vue 3 and TypeScript.

-I have experience collaborating with UI/UX teams to translate Figma design mockups into fully functional Vue.js front-end applications and worked alongside Business Analysts and System Analysts to refine requirements and align on project goals.
+I have experience working in a team, collaborating with UI/UX designers to translate Figma design mockups into fully functional Vue.js front-end applications and worked alongside Business Analysts and System Analysts to refine requirements and align on project goals.

 Additionally, I have experience working with back-end teams to integrate REST APIs, ensuring smooth, efficient project delivery and robust data flow between client